 - The loan is 100% due if the property is sold, transferred, or no longer occupied by the borrower within 15 years of the loan closing.

 - 100% of the loan is forgiven if the borrower owns and occupies the property for 15 years.

 - Borrowers may have a maximum of two NRP loans out from any combination of the programs at any one time.

 - Funds are held in a non-interest bearing escrow account at CEE from loan closing until the work is completed and all final documentation is received.

 - Eligible improvements will be determined through a required analysis of the emergency condition of the property.

-- 2 bids are required from a properly licensed contractor if the project is over $5,000.
+- 2 bids are required from a properly licensed or registered contractor with the MN Department of Labor if the project is over $5,000.